pjgpetecodes/csv-table-block/README.md

-# CSV to Table Block for Wordpress Guttenberg
+# CSV to Table Block for Wordpress Gutenberg

-This Wordpress Guttenberg Block imports a CSV and converts it to a Table.
+This Wordpress Gutenberg Block imports a CSV and converts it to a Table.